 Image Source: Coca-Cola Streetcar Advertisement found with Correspondence between Judge George A. Carpenter, Harry A. Wheeler, Federal Food Administrator for Illinois, A.W.
 Wylie, The Coca-Cola Company, 09/25-28/1918; General Correspondence, June-December 1918 [114A-A3], Illinois Division; Record Group 4: Records of the United States Food Administration; National Archives at Chicago.

 Culture clashes of the 1920s can be seen in the “noble experiment” of Prohibition.
-This workshop will highlight the underside of Prohibition through U.S. District Court records.
-From the infamous Al Capone to the pedestrian, bootlegging police officer-turned-Leavenworth-jailbird, we will examine cases and documents that can be used to help build your students’ time period insights and literacy skill set.
+This workshop will highlight the underside of Prohibition through National Archives records.
+From the infamous Al Capone to a concerned house wife, we will examine documents that can be used to build your students time period insights and literacy skill set.

 “Keep ‘em Shooting”: Activities of the World War II Midwest Homefront

 Investigate the story of WWII mobilization and production efforts.
 From files demonstrating closed gate practices and the activities of the Fair Employment Practices Commission, to ordnance plant propaganda pieces, to OPA rationing efforts, this workshop will feature documents that highlight various aspects of the WWII Midwest home front, as well as curricular components.